Kazuki-tam/next-stage/_llm-rules/nextjs-rule.md

   - Avoid for data fetching or state management
 - Follow Next.js docs for Data Fetching, Rendering, and Routing
 - Use Biome for consistent code formatting and linting

-## Testing
-- Write unit tests for utility functions and hooks
-- Create integration tests for API routes using Hono's testing utilities
-- Implement end-to-end tests for critical user flows
-- Use mock data for testing to avoid external dependencies

-## Deployment
-- Use Vercel for production deployments
-- Implement proper environment variable management
-- Set up CI/CD pipelines for automated testing and deployment
-- Configure proper caching strategies for static assets